-- DE6.1: Cyber Security in Building Services Design - DE9: Application of Soft Landings and Government Soft Landings in Building Services Engineering www.cibse.org/knowledge/cibse-publications/cibse-digitaltools
+DE6.1: Cyber Security in Building Services Design

+DE9: Application of Soft Landings and Government Soft Landings in Building Services Engineering

 In addition, a library of online symbols is being developed, which will provide an agreed set of symbols for use in digital processes.
-The guidance and library are available digitally on the CIBSE website, as part of our commitment to supporting the adoption of digital engineering.
+The guidance and library are available digitally on the CIBSE website, as part of our commitment to support the adoption of digital engineering. www.cibse.org/knowledge/cibse-publications/cibse-digital-tools